ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-4.9.png" alt="linearly separable data">

-## How do promotion views affect engagement or conversion?
+## How do promotion views affect conversions?
 One thing that we can observe from the data is that many user paths include a `view_promotion` event.
 So, it would be interesting to understand whether this event leads to a higher conversion rate.

 To do that, we have separate the user paths that contain a `view_promotion` event from those who don't, and then, within each group see how many paths contain a `puchase` event.